 I would like to take this opportunity to thank them for their insights and commitment.
-This organisation also has a small executive team of one full time employee, Paula Cunniffe.
-I would like to thank Paula for her work in setting up and managing the organisation's operations in its first 16 months.
+This organisation also has a small executive team of one employee, Paula Cunniffe.
+I would like to thank Paula for her continued work towards our mission of bringing people together to cure paralysis in our lifetime.

-Mark Pollock
+Stark Pollock

-MISSION & VALUES
+MISSION & VALUES MISSION

-MISSION

-Everything we do at Collaborative Cures is about building relationships and creating connections so that we bring people together to cure paralysis in our lifetime.
+99 Everything we do at Collaborative Cures is about building relationships and creating connections so that we bring people together to cure paralysis in our lifetime.